Göbekli Tepe: Other objects

 One of the structures contained a "totem pole" dating to the early PPNB.
 Reassembled, it is 192 cm tall and 30 cm in diameter.
-It depicts three figures (from top to bottom): a predator (a bear or large felid) with a missing head and the neck and arms of a human; another figure missing a head with human arms, likely male; and a third figure with a head that had survived intact.
+It depicts three figures (from top to bottom): a predator (a bear or large felid) with a missing head and the neck and arms of a human; another figure missing a head with human arms, likely male; and a third figure with a head that survived intact.
 Snakes are carved on either side.

 Interpretation

-Klaus Schmidt's view was that Göbekli Tepe was a ritual center.
-He suggested it was a central location for small, nomadic bands from across the region to join forces on the hilltop for periodic building projects, hold great feasts and then scatter again.
+Klaus Schmidt thought that Göbekli Tepe was a ritual center.
+As the initial leader of excavation in 1995, he suggested it was a central location for small, pre-pottery neolithic hunter-gatherer nomadic bands from across the region who joined forces on the hilltop for periodic building projects, hold great feasts and then scatter again.

 Butchered bones found in large numbers from the local game such as deer, gazelle, pigs, and geese have been identified as refuse from food hunted and cooked or otherwise prepared for the congregants.
 Zooarchaeological analysis shows that gazelle were only seasonally present in the region, suggesting that events such as rituals and feasts were likely timed to occur during periods when game availability was at its peak.
 Schmidt saw the construction of Göbekli Tepe as contributing to the later development of urban civilization.